Springvar/home-assistant-flightradar24-card/README.md

   hide: true
 ```

-**list all approaching and overhead B747 or A380s with toggles to show/hide each of them**
+#### Example: List all approaching and overhead B747 or A380s with toggles to show/hide either

 Note: Radar will show all tracked flights